The state flag of Florida.

 The NFL has three football teams: Miami Dolphins, the Jacksonville Jaguars and the Tampa Bay Buccaneers.
 The MLB has two teams: Florida Marlins and the Tampa Bay Devil Rays.
 The NBA has two teams: Miami Heat and the Orlando Magic.
 Even the NHL (National Hockey League) has two teams: the Florida Panthers and the Tampa Bay Lightning.

 Popular to Floridians, drawing crowds from all over the United States.
 The Daytona 500 began on February 22, 1959, with 42,000 in attendance.
 In 2013, the Daytona 500 had approximately 250,000 in attendance, in addition to the 16.7 million viewers on television.

 If you are considering moving to the great state of Florida, or choose to venture to another state from Florida, you’ll more than likely need to transport one or more of your vehicles for your auto shipping needs.
-We will assist you by providing a FREE “No Contact Information Required” instant estimate, then up to ten quotes for you to help you choose the best company to meet your needs.
+We will assist you by providing a FREE "No Cost" instant estimate, then up to ten quotes for you to help you choose the best company to meet your needs.
 SMB Auto Transport will surpass your expectation regarding what to expect from a car shipping company!
 Let us prove it to you!
 We will surpass your expectation regarding what to expect from an auto shipping company!
 Have you worked with another auto shipping company in the past?
 Let us prove to you that we are committed to your satisfaction.
 We won’t be satisfied until you are satisfied!